taangi1/IC_identification/README.md

 # Automated IC Chip Identification

-IC detection using YOLOv11 Segment, trained on custom dataset, and identification using PaddleOCR.
+integrated circuit (IC) detection using YOLOv11 Segment, trained on custom dataset, and identification using PaddleOCR.

 ## Project Overview

-The project aims to automate the process of integrated ciruit (IC) chip datasheet lookup for professionals in electronics repair, businesses related to electronics and IC chips, and just people interested in electronics 😀
+The project aims to automate the process of manual entry of IC chip markings to find datasheets, made for professionals in electronics repair, businesses related to electronics and IC chips, and enthusiasts interested in electronics 😀

 The project is still in development, and may have bugs.
 Please, report any bugs to [**Issues**](https://github.com/taangi1/IC_identification/issues).

 <img width="786" height="933" alt="Image" src="https://github.com/user-attachments/assets/b9965878-7ff4-4f8e-bedc-957be4782a5f" />

-## How to run
+## How to Run

 > [!NOTE]
 > It is recommended to use python virtual environment venv to avoid conflicts.
 >
 > `python -m venv .venv`
 >
-> `source .venv/bin/activate`
+> `source .venv/bin/activate` # On Windows, use `.venv\Scripts\activate`

 First, clone the repository with `git clone https://github.com/taangi1/IC_identification.git`

 `cd IC_identification/`

-Then with pip install requirements with `pip install -r requirements.txt`
+Then, install the required packages with `pip install -r requirements.txt`

-### Run full IC Identification in a web-app [NEW]
+### Run IC Identification Software in a local Web App

-To run a web-app on local machine run the following commands:
+To launch the web application on your local machine, run the following command:

-Go to web-app directory `cd web-app`

-Run the _app.py_ script with `python3 app.py`

-Open your browser and in the search bar type `localhost:5000`
+`python3 web-app/app.py`

+The application should automatically open in your default internet browser within 5 seconds.
+If not, open your web browser and navigate to `http://localhost:5000`.

-Allow the application to access the camera, then select the camera from drop-down menu.
-Click `Start Stream`.
-After the selected camera loads, put an IC chip in the frame.
-Click on the IC chip and see the extracted text below the stream.
+**Usage:** Allow the application to access your camera.
+Then, select your camera from the drop-down menu and click Start Stream.
+Once the selected camera feed loads, position an IC chip within the frame.
+Click on the IC chip in the stream to see the extracted text displayed below.

-### Run detection only
+### Run IC Detection only

-Run `predict.py` script with `python3 predict.py -p <picture_path>` to get back a segmented picture saved as `prediction-*timestamp*.jpg` in `predictions` directory, or run `python3 predict.py -c <camera_id>` to use a specific camera of the device (default is 0) and see the predictions in real time.
+Run `python3 scripts/predict.py -p <picture_path>` to get back a segmented picture saved as `prediction-*timestamp*.jpg` in `predictions` directory, or run `python3 scripts/predict.py -c <camera_id>` to use a specific camera of the device (default is 0) and see the predictions in real time.
+To exit press `q`.

-## Train on custom data
+### Train on Custom Data

-In order to train the model on custom data, `train.py` script can be used.
+In order to train the model on custom data, `scripts/train.py` script can be used.

 Use `--data` to specify the location of `data.yaml` file, where the training and validation sets are specified.